Russia steps up customs checks on goods from Ukraine

 A Ukrainian customs spokeswoman said there were no problems along the country's eastern border with Russia.

-Russia last tightened customs controls on Ukraine in August last year in a move criticised as a means of piling pressure on Kiev to end negotiations on a free trade agreement with Europe.
+Russia last tightened customs controls on Ukraine in August last year in a move criticized as a means of piling pressure on Kiev to end negotiations on a free trade agreement with Europe.

-Shunning that treaty in favour of closer ties with Russia in November prompted protests that culminated in the toppling of pro-Moscow President Viktor Yanukovich last month, ushering in a new pro-EU leadership.
+Shunning that treaty in favor of closer ties with Russia in November prompted protests that culminated in the toppling of pro-Moscow President Viktor Yanukovich last month, ushering in a new pro-EU leadership.

 (Reporting by Maria Kiselyova and Tatyana Ustinova, writing by Thomas Grove, editing by Elizabeth Piper)